Understanding Infantilism (.org)

 Birthorder of AB/DLs

-This study was intended to explore the quantifiable factors of an AB/DL's childhood, primarily family size and birth order.
-It was hoped that these would shed some light on factors that are not consistently remembered, such as haste or difficulty in potty training.
+This study was intended to explore the quantifiable factors of the childhoods of Adult Babies and/or Diaper Lovers (AB/DLs), primarily family size and birth order.
+It was hoped that these would shed some light on factors that are not consistently remembered, such as haste or difficulty in toilet training.

 Three possibilities were given for this.
 It is possible that the indications surveyed did not have a strong correlation with early childhood experiences.
 It is also possible that an AB/DL's desire to replace or relive parts of his or her infancy is based on relative perceptions.
 Finally, it is also possible that experiences and perceptions might influence the development of infantilism and diaper fetishism, but do not cause them.